RCA 8-PT-7012 (8-PT-7030) Television (1956)

 Thinking that I was done with electronic work, I prepared for the final reassembly.
 The clear CRT shield in the front was scratched, and there was dust trapped behind the shield, so I took it off for cleaning and polishing.

 Then it was time to replace the perforated cardboard dust shields.
 You also need to replace the long metal strip on the top of the chassis, which has two holes for the TV's carrying handle.
-The next photo shows the chassis with dust shields and handle mount in place.
+The next photo shows the chassis with its dust shields and handle mount in place.

 At long last, after many hours of work, I was able to put the TV back into its cabinet.
 It's a tight fit!
 When I put the control panel back in place, I discovered that the power/volume control was binding so tightly against its hole that I couldn't turn it.